 With European tensions deteriorating, Broqueville assumed personal control of the war ministry in 1912 and ordered the expansion and modernisation of the Belgian military.
 His preparations were later justified by the German ultimatum and invasion in August 1914.
 Even as German troops occupied Belgium and its major cities, Broqueville – now in exile in France – maintained his country’s neutrality and refused to consider either an alliance with Britain and France, or a negotiated surrender with Germany.

 These issues plagued his war leadership and eventually led to Broqueville’s resignation in June 1918.
 He remained in politics nevertheless, holding several post-war ministries and serving as prime minister again in 1932-34.

-He is perhaps best known for his actions at the Paris peace conferences in 1919, where Clemenceau demanded a punitive treaty that would dismember or cripple Germany forever.
+Clemenceau is perhaps best known for his actions at the Paris peace conferences in 1919, where he demanded a punitive treaty that would dismember or cripple Germany forever.
 He retired from politics in 1920 and returned to writing, dying nine years later.

 During the war Grey negotiated several treaties and agreements between Britain and her allies, the best known of these being the 1915 Treaty of London that brought Italy into the war.
 He resigned from the cabinet in December 1916, moved to the House of Lords and played little role in the wartime government thereafter.

 Lord Kitchener (1850-1916) was a British general who served as minister for war until his death in June 1916.
 Born Herbert Kitchener in Ireland, as a teenager he followed his father into military service and saw action with the French during the Franco-Prussian War.